Motronic: 1.1

 Motronic 1.1 was used by BMW from 1987 on motors such as the M20.
-This version was also used by Volvo from 1982-1989 on the turbocharged B23ET, B230ET and B200ET engines.
+This version was also used by Volvo from 1982 to 1989 on the turbocharged B23ET, B230ET and B200ET engines.

 The systems have the option for a lambda sensor, enabling their use with catalytic converter-equipped vehicles.
 This feedback system allows the system to analyse exhaust emissions so that fuel and spark can be continually optimised to minimise emissions.
 Also present is adaptive circuitry, which adjusts for changes in an engine's characteristics over time.
 Some PSA engines also include a knock sensor for ignition timing adjustment, perhaps this was achieved using an external Knock Control Regulator.

 The Motronic units have 2 injection outputs, and the injectors are arranged in 2 "banks" which fire once every two engine revolutions.
 In an example 4-cylinder engine, one output controls the injectors for cylinders 1 and 3, and the other controls 2 and 4.
 The system uses a "cylinder ID" sensor mounted to the camshaft to detect which cylinders are approaching the top of their stroke, therefore which injector bank should be fired.
 During start-up (below 600 rpm), or if there is no signal from the cylinder ID sensor, all injectors are fired simultaneously once per engine revolution.
 In BMW vehicles, this Motronic version did not have a cylinder ID and as a result, both banks of injectors fired at once.